spencer-shadley/completed-class/01-Class-Content/14-full-stack/02-Homework/README.md

 ## Minimum Requirements

-* A link to a document or video with instructions on how to interact with the code in `Develop/`.
+* A link to a document or video with instructions on how what each section of code is doing in `Develop/`.

 - - -